addrummond/jsockd/Readme.md

 The `?quit` command causes the server to exit immediately (closing all sockets, not just the socket on which the command was sent).

-Clients may shut down the server gracefully by doing either of the
+Clients may shut down the server gracefully by doing any one of the
 following:

+* Sending the `?quit` command and waiting for the server to response with `quit`.
 * Closing any one of the server's UNIX domain sockets.
 * Sending a SIGTERM signal to the server process.